The Warwickshire Centenary Way | |

 Griff dropped me off in Leamington Spa, which was having a Sunday morning lie-in judging by the empty streets and scarcity of people, and by luck he left me at the gated entrance to Jephson Gardens which was the official start of today’s route.
 I set off through the grounds, admiring the fountains, statuary and shimmering colours of the autumn leaves.
 The gardens were created in the early 19th century, designed originally to be a place where the great and the good of Leamington could gather to be ‘seen’.
 Public access, at first limited, increased over the years and it is still a popular draw for tourists today.
 The monuments in the park pay tribute to the more notable residents of the town; a Corinthian-style temple houses a statue of the good doctor Stephen Jephson, chief promoter of the towns health giving spa waters,

-Jephson Gardens at Leamington
+Jephson Gardens at Leamington |

-After leaving the gardens I followed the river Leam to a leisure centre and tried to work out what the guide book was telling me to do next.
+After leaving the gardens I followed the river Leam to a leisure centre and tried to work out what the guide was telling me to do next.
 A sizeable group of ramblers edged past me as I stood.
 “You can come with us if you like!” said one of the guys cheerfully as he walked by.
 I smiled and said that they were going the wrong way and then set off in the wrong direction myself and soon became disorientated.
 I wandered about for a fair while before deciding that I was unable to get my bearings (even with a GPS) and would have to return to the leisure centre to start again - I was at this point on a small footbridge that crossed the Leam near to a busy road.
-The leisure centre was ten minutes’ walk away and of course when I finally got the route sorted out correctly it brought me right back to the very same bridge - well that was 45 minutes of my contingency time used up and I had barely started the walk.
+The leisure centre was ten minutes’ walk away and of course when I finally got the route sorted out correctly it brought me right back to the very same bridge - 45 minutes of my contingency time used up and I had barely started the walk.

 Luckily the next several miles of the route were about as simple as a walk could get and, from the bridge, I soon found myself crossing the busy road and onto the tow-path of the third canal of the Centenary Way, the Grand Union.
 I now had just over three miles of tow-path walking to complete before I needed to consult the guide book again and with this in mind I set off at a fairly leisurely pace.
 Around the first bend I ran into the back of the convoy of ramblers I had seen at the leisure centre (so they were going the right way after all) while a steady stream of cyclists, joggers, and speed-walkers kept coming up behind me, forcing me to step out of the way.
 It was all far busier than I expected and being the sort of walker that prefers to be alone I soon decided to step up my pace to get past the knot of ramblers ahead of me.

-On the Grand Union canal
+On the Grand Union canal |

-“Today?” he said incredulously.
-Sigh.
+“Today?” he asked incredulously.

 Within a mile almost all of the tow-path traffic left to join a green-way at a bridge and the ramblers broke for lunch at a small set of locks.
-Soon I was walking along in solitude, enjoying yet another beautiful canal-side amble.
-I love walking along canals but the writers of the guide book obviously didn’t share this pleasure as they suggested an alternative route, which missed the canal out entirely and offered a section of field and road walking instead.
+Soon I was walking along in my favoured solitude, enjoying yet another beautiful canal-side amble.
+I love walking along canals but the writers of the guide obviously didn’t share this pleasure as they suggested an alternative route, which missed the canal out entirely and offered a section of field and road walking instead.
 Each to their own I suppose, but faced with a choice between a tow-path and a field I’ll go for the canal every time.
 By now I felt like I had been walking a long time but I had probably covered no more than 10% of the routes total distance.
 Later in the day I knew that this idyllic canal section would be a distant memory; a memory of fresh legs and early morning sun, and anticipation (rather than tired indifference) about what lay around the next corner.
 I walked along and the morning slipped by, I waved at the occasional passing canal barge and the steersman, usually male middle-aged and tanned, often smoking a pipe, waved back.
 A pair of swans glided past me, a trio of almost full grown cygnets in tow, willows dipped their tresses into the still water and once, with a huge splash, a carp rolled, showing a brief flash of creamy white flank.
 All too soon I came to my exit point and I reluctantly left the canal, knowing that there would be no more tow-paths to follow on the Centenary Way.

 Do you come here Ufton? ....